mchristt/soa/README.md

 # subjects-finals
-List of final projects that i've been through when in university
+List of final projects and tests that i've been through when in university